Process Automation vs Orchestration: What's the Difference?

 Data orchestration provides the necessary foundation to upsell and cross-sell effectively, leading to increased revenue.

-The Difference Between Process Automation and Orchestration - Use Cases
+The Difference Between Process Automation and Workflow Orchestration - Use Cases

 In defining the difference between orchestration vs process automation, it's important to note that automation speeds up a single task or workflow, and orchestration streamlines a group of automated tasks and optimizes more complex processes.
 Orchestration has much more advanced logic.
 It can make decisions based on outputs from one automated task and coordinate multiple other tasks at the same time.